Master of Business (Sport Management)

 Entry requirements - specific

-- a graduate certificate in a non-cognate area + 5 years relevant work experience*^, or
+- Graduate certificate in different discipline and 5 years relevant work experience^

 - applicants must have successfully completed all four PQP units and achieved a minimum credit grade of 60 per cent for each discipline-based unit undertaken.